pktmasseta/pktmasseta.github.io/_brothers/twentytwos.md

        Passionate and compassionate, dedicated and humble – just four of the many adjectives the brothers of the Phi Kappa Theta use to describe Joshua Liu, a true king amongst men who cares too much about saving humanity to join business clubs.
 Some of his other attributes include being philosophical, in a Nostradamic fashion, and slightly intimidatingly efficient at all aspects of life, as every good premed is (but especially Josh, @med schools).
 An early morning hustler, Josh can be spotted grinding on large biochemistry textbooks or yelling at PKT brothers to do their community service requirements from sunrise to precisely midnight, as he always ensures to get his beauty sleep; however, don’t be mistaken, for he’s constantly an open ear to anyone in need, a mental health advocate on campus, and beautifully in touch with his emotions (as evidenced by his hidden acting talents).
 Josh is a man that you will learn to only love more with time, and one of PKT’s finest gems.
 And oh, umm, yeah, fun fact: he also has a fraternal twin brother at MIT named Julian!
   - initials: SVS
     name: Shreyas Srinivasan
-    activities: AOPS, MCG, PokerBots
+    activities: Pokerbots, MIT Consulting Group (MCG)
-    major: Computer Science and Engineering (6-3)
+    major: Mathematics with Computer Science (18C)
     hometown: Plainsboro, NJ
-    quote: My hero
+    quote: Have you heard this song yet?
+(No, you have not.)
-    nickname: DJ ShreyWay
+    nickname: DJ Shreyway
     blurb: >
-      Not long after sending Princeton a rejection letter and coming to MIT, Shreyas received an honorary doctorate in pull-game from Brandeis University.
+      Not long after sending Princeton a rejection letter and coming to MIT, Shreyas received an honorary doctorate in event planning from Wellesley College.
 When he isn’t formulating combinatorial proofs, he’s making huge innovations in music theory as the best DJ that PKT has seen in decades.
-With jet-black hair complementing his ebony glasses that frame his chiseled visage, Shreyas towers over you at 6’0”—but ever since he was little, he has shown great promise in math, debate, and BollyX dancing.
-Women and trading firms alike find him irresistible, and if you spend enough time around Shreyas, you might just find that you feel the same way.
+With jet-black hair complementing his golden glasses that frame his chiseled visage, Shreyas towers over you at 6’0”—but ever since he was little, he has shown great promise in math, debate, and BollyX dancing.
+Trading firms find him irresistible, and if you spend enough time around Shreyas, you might just find that you feel the same way.
   - initials: TTA
     name: Tiwalayo Aina
-    activities: Chocolate City, Smash (1st in PKT)
+    activities: Chocolate City, Smash (Best in PKT), day trading
-    major: Mathematics with Computer Science (18C), Finance (15-3)
+    major: Computer Science and Molecular Biology (6-7), Mathematics (18)
     hometown: Allen, TX
     quote: THAT’S WIIIILLLD!
     nickname: Tiwaaaaaaa